A cybersecurity expert who promoted claims of fraud in the 2020 election is leading the GOP-backed recount of millions of ballots in Arizona

 “This is not being done in good faith,” Davidson said.
 “If this audit comes out with baseless claims of illegality, we know some Arizona Republican representatives will use this as a pretext for legislation to suppress voting access.”

-Logan has said that no one working for his company will physically handle the ballots during the recount, which will be performed by a Pennsylvania-based subcontractor called Wake Technology Services.
+Logan has said that no one working for his company will physically handle the ballots during the recount, which will be performed by a Pennsylvania-based company called Wake Technology Services, one of the three subcontractors.

 According to the statement of work, Wake Technology has done hand-count audits, including one in Fulton County, Pa., last year.
 The elections director for Fulton County said the company counted 1,000 ballots and has not yet issued a public report.